-From Renee on January 31st, 2008 in Bathroom Remodel
+From Engineering on January 31, 2008 in Bathroom Remodel

 - Antibacterial components.
 Copper is known for having natural, antibacterial components.
 Because bacteria cannot live on copper, it is frequently used in hospitals.
 Since pure copper is naturally hygienic, it is a good match for the bathroom and kitchen.

 - Elegance and beauty.
 Since no two pieces of copper are alike, your product is sure to be unique.
 Copper is available in a smooth, contemporary finish or hand-hammered, where the sheets are hammered and shaped by hand for an artisan touch.

 In the bathroom, there is a surprisingly diverse selection of copper fixtures to choose from.
 Apron copper sinks by HP Austin are recreations of the rectangular basins once popular throughout Europe and the Americas.
 The handmade sinks come in basketweave, plain golden, chair weave, lattice weave, riveted diamond, and other styles.
 Native Trails offers another line of copper sinks that bring back the sentiment of another age.
 These round vessel sinks have been struck by a coppersmiths hammer 40,000 times!